-That is a part of the reason why we don’t have Windows Phone anymore.
+That is a part of the reason why we don’t have Microsoft's mobile OS anymore.
 Third-party support was mostly negligible, because of all the extra resources required to target an additional platform for developers.
 A lose-lose scenario for both users, and businesses — because of all the money that was on this untapped market.
-Cross-platform development, even though not new by any means, is now in a state where it’s increasingly chosen as the go-to by more and more companies.
+Luckily, cross-platform development, even though not new by any means, is now a breeze, and significantly easier than it had been 10 years ago.

 There are few frameworks, that are standard choices for quickly developing quality apps, which we will cover.
 First, it is important to distinguish between the two main types of cross-platform frameworks.
 Even though they achieve the same goal, they do it in an entirely different way.
 There are the Web-based frameworks, such as Ionic, that, in the simplest terms, package web assets to apps.

 Then, there are frameworks, that make use of native elements.
-Examples of these frameworks include Microsoft’s Xamarin, and Facebook’s React Native.
+Examples of these frameworks include Microsoft’s .NET MAUI, and Meta’s React Native.
 As it is often with life, there are shades of gray.
 This is where Google’s Flutter is.
 Flutter does not use native elements.
 Instead, it renders everything itself, thanks to the superfast Skia engine.

-In this article, we will be talking about Xamarin (and Xamarin.Forms), React Native, and Flutter because they are the most popular in their category.
-We will also be explaining how the name “Xamarin” is the song of the past, and what comes next.
+In this article, we will be talking about .NET MAUI, React Native, Flutter, and Compose Multiplatform because they are the most popular in their category.

 Let’s dive in!